Milton Keynes Central railway station: Platforms and layout

 Milton Keynes Central has a total of seven platforms.
 Platforms 1 and 3 are the south and northbound slow platforms, while 4 and 6 are the south and northbound fast platforms.
 Platforms 2 and 5 are reversible, being slow and fast respectively.
 Platform 2 is used mainly by terminating stopping services from London Euston, whilst platforms 1 and 3 are used by West Midlands Trains services between Euston and Northampton, Birmingham New Street or Crewe.
-Platforms 4, 5 and 6 are used by Avanti West Coast inter-city express services between London and the West Midlands, north Wales, the north-west or Scotland.
+Platforms 4, 5 and 6 are used by Avanti West Coast inter-city express services between London and the West Midlands, north Wales, the north-west and Scotland.